voltraco/docs/desktop/sync.md

 2. Click on the **Sync** tab
 3. Under **Sync**, click the toggle to turn **ON** (or **OFF** if it is already on)

+## Synced Items
+If you have sync turned on and all your tracks and albums are synced to the cloud, you will not see any visual indicators.
+You can see what it synced by changing the [Display](/desktop/sync/change-sync-display).

+## Cloud Only
+When something **exists in the cloud but not on your computer**, you will see a small cloud icon near the item indicating it is **cloud only**.

+If you delete a cloud only item, it will be deleted permanently from the cloud and you do not have a local backup.

 ## Change Sync Display
 1. Navigate to the **Settings View**
 2. Click on the **Sync** tab
 3. Under **Display**, choose what you would like to show

-If you would like to see all of your music (default), select:
+If you would like to see all of your music (default), select **All Music**.
--   All Music

 If you would like to see the music that you have _only_ on your computer (not synced to the cloud yet), select **Music only on this computer**